birdland/dlkit-doc/source/tutorial.rst

 .. _MC3: http://mc3.mit.edu/

 All of the other DLKit Interface Specifications build on most of the same patterns outlined in this tutorial, beginning with loading managers.
+Make sure that the dlkit package is in your python path or install the library.

 The Runtime Manager and Proxy Authentication
 --------------------------------------------